scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 Most such errors can be automatically fixed by the compiler when using **Scala 3.7.4** with `-source:3.7-migration -rewrite` options, before upgrading to **Scala 3.8**.

 Looking ahead to Scala's future, compiling the standard library with Scala 3 itself paves the way for Scala 3 to eventually have its own standard library, free from the constraints of compatibility with Scala 2.
 However, this process will not actually begin until Scala 3.10.

-### Pure functions and capture checking

-The `scala.caps.Pure` capability is used by the capture checker to model pure functions.
-Experimental separation checking is new in Scala 3.8 and ensures that closures do not capture resources, providing stronger guarantees about side‑effect isolation.
-To experiment with capture checking, import `scala.language.experimental.captureChecking` and annotate your functions with the appropriate capabilities.
-Adding these annotations does not require enabling experimental features and it will not affect users who are not using capture checking.

-> **Note:** Only core traits related to capture checking and defined in the Scala Standard Library have been stabilized, as these have been proven to be stable.
-The capture checking itself is still an experimental feature.

 ## REPL becomes a separate artifact